“Morning Rituals” Section Overview

 So, instead of finishing your day and thinking “Whew, I’m glad that’s over!” you can smile and think “Got a lot done today and enjoyed my day too.”

 There are many different practices that you can do to start your day off right.
 But there are some, which I believe are core and essential.
-Please understand that you don’t have to do the hour long routine below to start your day, although it would be a good investment.
+Please understand that you don’t have to do an hour-long routine to start your day, although it would be a good investment.

-There’s also a 6-minute routine shown below, if you’re really short on time.
-But at least get started doing something, and add to it as much as you can.
-I feel that about 20 minutes is a pretty-good time period, and most people can make it happen.
+There is a 6-minute routine which I’ll talk about in a bit, if you feel you’re really short on time.
+But at least get started doing something.
+Once you see and feel how much even a short routine will brighten your day, then you will hopefully be inspired to add more.
+I feel that about 20 minutes is a pretty-good time period, and most people can make that time available if they really want to.
 It will change your day.

 And, remember to “take your morning routine with you”.
 What I mean by this is to do parts of it throughout your day.
 Have a card in your wallet, or a file on your mobile device that lists your goals for the day, like staying calm or working out.